affecting approximately 13.7% of Irish adults at any one point in time.

 Right of Access

 You may have the right, subject to certain exemptions, to obtain a copy of any personal data we hold about you and to correct any inaccuracies in such data.
-If you wish to avail of any of these rights (where applicable), please contact us at info@socialanxietyireland@gmail.com
+If you wish to avail of any of these rights (where applicable), please contact us at info@socialanxietyireland.com

 Updating, Verifying and Deleting Personal Data.